 - Know how to handle a denial.
 Unfortunately, there’s always a chance your claim may be denied.
 This may be because an employer didn’t file the paperwork carefully enough, or submit the claim within an appropriate time frame.

 When this happens, you’ll need the help of an attorney with experience in workplace injury.
 Rosenbaum & Associates has been helping Wilkes-Barre & Scranton area families resolve their workplace injury claims for over 25 years.
 Let us do the same for you.
-Contact us for your free consultation.
+Contact our Scranton workplace injury attorneys for your free consultation.